Allen-Feng-04/Advice_Generator/README.md

     npm start
     ```

-5. **Access the app**:
-   - Open your browser and go to `http://localhost:3000` to use the Advice Generator.

 ## API Information

 This application uses the **Advice Slip API** to fetch advice based on the keyword entered by the user.
 Here’s a brief overview of the API integration: